Global Food Opportunities Seminar

 The Global Food Opportunities Seminar (GFOS)is a seminar focused on bringing diverse intellectual content through a global context.
 The intention of these seminars is to bring an expert in to a department to work with faculty and students.
 While on campus, these experts give a 45 to 50 minute seminar on an international topic or issue of importance, followed by a question and answer session.
 Typically, one to two students present with the invited guest.
 These students will highlight their international experience in five minutes.
 Students are invited based on the lecture topic, and also participate in the Q&A session.

-For more information regarding the GFOS Seminar, please contact Dr. Lisa Wood at lswood@uark.edu
+For more information regarding the GFOS Seminar, please contact our office director, Vicky Watkins, at watkinsv@uark.edu.

 Previous Global Food Opportunities Seminars